Courses

 • Offered: Fall

-• Prerequisites: Bachelor of social work program admission, SW 331, SW 370 and SW 372.
-Taken concurrently with SW 480, junior standing or instructor's permission.
+• Prerequisites: Bachelor of Social Work program admission, SW 331, SW 370, and SW 372.
+Must be taken concurrently with SW 480, junior standing or instructor's permission.

 Integration of field education experiences with an emphasis on the values and ethics of generalist social work practice.
 Specific topics will include role conflicts, values clarification and ethical practice concerns of beginning generalist social work practitioners with an emphasis on self evaluation.
-Individual field experiences will be shared and regularly discussed.
+Individual field experiences will be shared and regularly processed within a seminar setting.

 SW 474 Integrative Seminar II 2 cr.